 HHSC staff is responsible for determining the work registration and exemption status of all SNAP recipients.
 Boards must ensure that Workforce Solutions Office staff does not attempt to determine whether a claim is legitimate.

-If the reconsideration is for reasons other than employment of 30 hours or more per week, Boards may determine whether an exempt recipient can voluntarily participate in SNAP E&T services (before closing the SNAP E&T Program Detail) based on:
+If the reconsideration is for reasons other than employment of 30 hours or more per week, Boards may determine whether an exempt recipient can voluntarily participate in SNAP E&T services (before closing the SNAP E&T application) based on:

 a discussion with the exempt recipient regarding whether he or she wishes to voluntarily participate; and